 We were in Greece for a little over two weeks and I enjoyed the food and wine so much I gained 7 pounds while we were there.
 Oops.
 Now I’m hitting the gym multiple times a week.
 It always amazes me how easy it is to gain weight and how hard it is to lose.
 It’s so unfair.

 One great thing about Greek food is no matter what part of Greece you visit, it is easy to find something you like to eat, even if you have dietary restrictions.
 If you are vegetarian

-Now I left out some obvious foods, like olives and taziki.
+Now I left out some obvious foods, like olives and tzatziki.
 The olives in Greece are phenomenal and I think we ate them with at least one meal today.
-The same goes for taziki.
-It is served with lots of the food and should be enjoyed as much as possible!
+The same goes for tzatziki.
+It is served with lots of food and should be enjoyed as much as possible!

 16 Greek Foods and Drinks in Greece You Must Try

 Okay, maybe I shouldn’t put it at the top of the list, but they are just so good.
 I could have eaten a gyro every day we were in Greece.
 And they are so cheap!
 In Greece, you can have them add French Fries inside your gyro.
 Also, many times they offer a gyro plate or a gyro, be careful when you order or you will end up with the plate which tends to cost double.